RV Heater Draining Your Battery? Here’s What to Know

 It Still Requires Good Battery Care

+A self-powering diesel heater is not battery-free.
 The built-in batteries should be charged before use.
 They provide the initial startup power.
 After the heater reaches stable combustion, the self-powering system helps recharge them during operation.

-Proper storage and charging are still important.
+Proper storage and charging are still important, especially before winter travel or long boondocking trips.

 Ways to Reduce RV Battery Drain